iturdikulov/notes/research/Python.md

     def grunt():
         return "*grunt*"

-    # TODO: python property, deleter and setter check
     # A property is just like a getter.
-    # It turns the method age() into a **read-only attribute** of the same name.
+    # It turns the method age() into a read-only attribute of the same name.
-    # there's no need to write trivial getters and setters in python, though.
+    # There's no need to write trivial getters and setters in Python, though.
     @property
     def age(self):
         return self._age